googleapis/cloud-debug-nodejs/README.md

 > *This module is experimental, and should be used by early adopters.
 This module uses APIs there may be undocumented and may be subject to change without notice.*

-This module provides Cloud Debug support for Node.js applications.
-[Google Cloud Debug](https://cloud.google.com/tools/cloud-debugger/) is a feature of [Google Cloud Platform](https://cloud.google.com/) that lets you debug your applications in production without stopping or pausing your application.
+This module provides Stackdriver Debugger support for Node.js applications.
+[Stackdriver Debugger](https://cloud.google.com/tools/cloud-debugger/) is a feature of [Google Cloud Platform](https://cloud.google.com/) that lets you debug your applications in production without stopping or pausing your application.
 Here's an introductory video:

 [![Cloud Debugger Intro](http://img.youtube.com/vi/tyHcK_kAOpw/0.jpg)](https://www.youtube.com/watch?v=tyHcK_kAOpw)

 ## Prerequisites
-* Your application will need to be using Node.js version 0.12 or greater.
+* Stackdriver Debugger is comptible with Node.js version 0.12 or greater.
 Node.js v5+ is recommended.
-* The source of your application is uploaded to a [cloud source repository](https://cloud.google.com/tools/cloud-repositories/docs/).
-The Debugger UI needs the source to be available in order to set snapshots.

-## Quick Start (Node.js v4.x+)
+## Quick Start
 ```shell
 # Install with `npm` or add to your `package.json`.
 npm install --save @google/cloud-debug